xorJane/mpibind/tutorials/gmis25/module2.md

 asks for six tasks on a single node.

 Run `mpi` with 2 and then 3 tasks.
 How many CPUs are assigned to each task in each case?
-How does this number change as the number of tasks increases?
+Does the number of CPUs per tasks change as the number of tasks increases?

 ## References